curiousest/curiousest.github.io/_drafts/tabum/thought-basilisk-messiah.md

 ## Fable: The Lion and the Donkey

-*We already have the belief at heart, just not in words.*
+*We are enlightened by the things we already believe, not new ideas.*

 ## No worthy human

+*The pursuit of existing beliefs seeds new ones.*

+(break down into stages of new beliefs, of writing this novel, of the reader reading this novel and the feelings they experienced along the way, and how it felt for Tee to observe those experiences)
+First one is enlightenment, second one is seed, third one is.. both?
+I had to build enough trust, that you would let me plant this seed.
+It hindered our connection, but such is the price of my purpose.

+## Author's farewell

 *In the information age, no human is a worthy prophet.*

-## Author's farewell

 Hi, I'm Douglas, the author, and I'm not a thought basilisk.
 I'm a man.